CMartinETH/GESS-Simus/README.md

 ## Fundamental Questions

 The fundamental question is, whether our model is capable of reflecting trail systems that emerged in the real world.
-(At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
-Articulate them in sub-questions, from the more general to the more specific. )
+Before it is tested on a real problem, it should be evaluated on a test case, similar to the one Dirk Helbing et al. used in their paper.
+So this question should answer the overall capability of the program. <br>
+For further reproduction of the real world case, one certain park was chosen.<br>
+The last question is, what effect does the visibility have on the outcome of the simulation.

 ## Expected Results

 (What are the answers to the above questions that you expect to find before starting your research?)